 The variable overhead rate variance is favourable because the actual rate is less than the standard rate per hour.
-The variable overhead efficiency variance is adverse because the actual hours worked (1,000) were greater than the standard allowed (800) for the output achieved.
+The variable overhead efficiency variance is adverse because the actual hours worked (2,000) were greater than the standard allowed (1,600) for the output achieved.

-22.12.6 Fixed overhead variance
+15.8.6 Fixed overhead variances

 The fixed overhead expenditure variance is equal to the budgeted fixed overhead minus the actual fixed overhead.
-That has already been shown to be ± 500 adverse due to overspending compared with the budget.
+That has already been shown to be £500 adverse due to overspending compared with the budget.
+The fixed overhead rate is £0.70 (£7,000/10,000).
+The volume variance is $2,000 \times £0.70 = £1,400$.
+It is adverse because less overhead has been absorbed than is actually incurred.